 - 201.1.
 The name of a card is printed on its upper left corner. - 201.2.
 A card's name is always considered to be the English version of its name, regardless of printed language. - 201.2a Two or more objects have the same name if they have at least one name in common, even if one or more of those objects have additional names.
 An object with no name doesn't have the same name as any other object, including another object with no name. - 201.2b Some spells and abilities refer to two or more objects with different names.
-Those objects have different names only if each of them has at least one name and no two objects in that group have a name in common.

-Example: A player controls Liliana's Contract, which says, in part, "At the beginning of your upkeep, if you control four or more Demons with different names, you win the game."
+Those objects have different names only if each of them has at least one name and no two objects in that group have a name in common. - Example: A player controls Liliana's Contract, which says, in part, "At the beginning of your upkeep, if you control four or more Demons with different names, you win the game."
 That player controls three Demons with different names and a face-down creature with no name, with an effect making it a Demon.
 Because the four creatures include one with no name, those four creatures don't count as four Demons with different names.
-The ability of Liliana's Contract won't trigger.

-- 201.2c Some spells or abilities check if one object has a different name than a second object or group of objects.
+The ability of Liliana's Contract won't trigger. - 201.2c Some spells or abilities check if one object has a different name than a second object or group of objects.
 The first object has a different name than those objects if the first object has at least one name and has no names in common with any of the other objects, even if one or more of the other objects have no names.
 If the first object has no name, it does not have a different name than any of the other objects, even if those other objects themselves have names. - 201.3.
+Some cards with different English names are treated as though they had the same English name.
+Pairs of cards with this property have names that are interchangeable. - 201.3a For the purposes of all rules, abilities, and effects that refer to a card's name, objects with interchangeable names have the same name.
+(See rules 201.2a-b.) - 201.3b For the purposes of deck construction and format legality, cards with interchangeable names have the same name. - 201.3c If a card has later printings with interchangeable names, the later printings will have an interchangeable names indicator in the bottom left-hand corner referring to the original printing's three-letter set code and collector number (see rule 212.1d). - 201.4.
 If an effect instructs a player to choose a card name, the player must choose the name of a card in the Oracle card reference.
 (See rule 108.1.)
-A player may not choose the name of a token unless it's also the name of a card. - 201.3a If a player is instructed to choose a card name with certain characteristics, the player must choose the name of a card whose Oracle text matches those characteristics.
+A player may not choose the name of a token unless it's also the name of a card.

+- 201.4a If a player is instructed to choose a card name with certain characteristics, the player must choose the name of a card whose Oracle text matches those characteristics.
 (See rule 108.1.)